mbivert/zm/HACKING.md

 I then switched to ESM modules, but annoyingly, they can't be used conveniently from the browser JS console.

-The current solution is as follow:
+The current solution is to rely on handrolled ""modules"":

   - Have one file per module; put them in either ``lib/`` for regular modules or ``tests/`` for tests modules;